MDBADSHA7/Laptop-website-client/README.md

 * I made a 404 page of this website.
 * I use firebase aurthentication of this project.
 * I use hear react-firebase-hooks
+* I use spinner for update button.
+* I use toast for reseat email password.